menu

 Demographics

-The population of Woodland has a very low overall level of education: only 6.72% of people over 25 hold a 4-year college degree or higher.
+The citizens of Woodland have a very low rate of college education: just 6.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Woodland in 2022 was $21,979, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $87,916 for a family of four.